otani-sg/log-collector-lambda-extension/README.md

 Log Collector Lambda Extension
 =============

-This extension runs a local server to receive log entries from your lambda app, and batch write them into specified S3 bucket under parquet format.
+This extension runs a local server to receive log entries from your lambda app, and batch write them into specified S3 bucket in parquet format.
 Logs in the log bucket can then be queried directly using Amazon Athena.

+## When to use?

+1. Mainly when you need to overcome 256kb event size hard-limit of Cloudwatch Logs, and don't want to run always-on server (Elasticsearch or Postgres) to store logs.
+Suitable for logging HTTP requests with full body for auditing purpose.

+2. Want to use familiar SQL syntax to query/transform logs, using Amazon Athena.

 ## How to build the extension